The Beatles (terrorist cell): Manhunt

-A significant force of the British Special Air Service was deployed to Northern Iraq in late August 2014, and according to former MI6 employee Richard Barrett would be sent to Syria, tasked with trying to track down the Beatles using a range of high-tech equipment and with potentially freeing other hostages.
-As of September 2014, British intelligence and security agencies, including MI5 and Scotland Yard, aided by GCHQ communication monitoring, were working with the FBI and CIA, and field teams from MI6 and the CIA in Northern Syria, to identify and locate the group.
+A significant force of the British Special Air Service was deployed to Northern Iraq in late August 2014, and according to former MI6 employee Richard Barrett would be sent to Syria, tasked with trying to track down the group using a range of high-tech equipment and potentially freeing other hostages.
+As of September 2014, British intelligence and security agencies, including MI5 and Scotland Yard, aided by GCHQ communication monitoring, were working with the US intelligence and security agencies, including the CIA and FBI, in addition to field teams from MI6 and the CIA in Northern Syria, to identify and locate the group.
 British and US electronic eavesdropping agencies intercepted communications by the group.

 Trials

 Elsheikh and Kotey (in the US)

-Elsheikh and Kotey were captured and in US custody in Iraq, and later transferred to the US.
+Elsheikh and Kotey were captured on January 24, 2018 and placed in US custody in Iraq, and later transferred to the US.
 They were stripped of their British nationality in 2018.
 The possibility of indefinite detention without charge in the Guantanamo detention camp was being considered by US authorities as an alternative to a civilian trial.
 Another option under consideration was trial at the International Court of Justice in the Hague.

 Input into the case against the two men from the UK government was critical to securing a conviction.
 The UK legal system does not permit assistance in foreign legal cases where a death sentence is possible, but nevertheless Home Secretary Sajid Javid initially agreed to assist the US legally without getting assurances that Kotey and Elsheikh would not face the death penalty, "in large part because of anticipated outrage among political appointments in the Trump administration".
 However, a UK court ruling blocked the sharing of evidence with American authorities unless the death penalty was ruled out.
 On 18 August 2020 the US government assured the UK government that it would not seek the death penalty.

-On 7 October 2020, Alexanda Kotey and El Shafee Elsheikh were brought to the United States to face charges of conspiracy, and hostage taking resulting in death.
+On 7 October 2020, Kotey and Elsheikh were brought to the United States to face charges of conspiracy, and hostage taking resulting in death.
 On 2 September 2021, Kotey pleaded guilty in a US court to charges of conspiring to murder four American hostages.
-On 14 April 2022, El Shafee Elsheikh was convicted by a federal jury on eight felony charges for his role in the terrorist cell.
-Elsheikh and Kotey were sentenced to life imprisonment.
+On 14 April 2022, Elsheikh was convicted by a federal jury on eight felony charges for his role in the terrorist cell.
+Elsheikh and Kotey were later sentenced to eight concurrent life sentences without the possibility of parole.
+Both are now imprisoned at ADX Florence, a supermax prison located in Florence, Colorado.